Office 365 email signatures: What you can & can’t do

 Office 365 (now Microsoft 365) doesn’t make creating and adding a signature easy.
 There are drawbacks if you use the in-built Office 365 email signature editor, like having to use PowerShell commands or Transport Rules to implement a signature across your organization.

-With this in mind, let’s look at the top 6 things you can and can’t do when you manually create and add an Office 365 email signature.
+With this in mind, let’s look at the top 6 things you can and can’t do when you manually create and add an Office 365 html email signature.

-1. You CAN’T automatically add an email signature under a reply
+1. You can't automatically add an email signature under a reply

-Now, it’s important to note that the Transport Rule feature in Microsoft 365 has a disclaimer function, not an email signature one.
+It’s important to note that the Transport Rule feature in Microsoft 365 has a disclaimer function, not an email signature one.
 As far as Microsoft is concerned, this is for automatically adding plain disclaimer text only, not an HTML email signature.
 Therefore, Microsoft 365 will add a signature to the very bottom of the message body.

-2. An email signature CAN include HTML images and hyperlinks
+2. An email signature can include HTML images and hyperlinks

 Even though it might seem like you can only add basic text to your Office 365 email signature using a Transport Rule, you can paste HTML images and hyperlinks into your signature.